Text Menu With Infinite Loop in Python

 EOFError: EOF when reading a line

-This continued until the user manually terminated the program.
+This process continues indefinitely until the user decides to manually terminate the program.
+When the user presses Ctrl+D

 As discussed in the following sections, we can use several ways to terminate the while